 You will need software to build your blog.

 I suggest you try WordPress.

-I have been using WordPress for many years and I have built many websites using the WordPress software.
+I have been using WordPress for many years and I have built many websites using WordPress software.
 Built for tech-savvy designers and developers, WordPress lets you create gorgeous, content-rich websites with 1000s of free themes and plugins developed by the WordPress community.
-As a content management system (CMS), you can assign authors, manage permissions, even make changes across your entire site at once instead of a page at a time.
+As a content management system (CMS), you can assign authors, manage permissions, even make changes across your entire site at once instead of one page at a time.